How the Monterey Pop Festival Changed Music Forever

 Bob Seger sports one of the most mysterious catalogs of any major rock star, but have no fear we've sorted it all out for you.

 “This is how we started out you know,” Paul McCartney said during 'Unplugged: The Official Bootleg.'

-Between his years as the freaky frontman for Genesis and his early solo outings, Peter Gabriel was already a rock star before making
+Between Genesis and early solo outings, he was already a rock star.
+Then Peter Gabriel went supernova.